FerRacimo/CopenhagenTutorial/DemoTutorial.md

 ## D-statistic (ABBA-BABA test)

-You may also be interested in using D-statistics to detect admixture genome-wide.
+Finally, you may also be interested in using D-statistics to detect admixture genome-wide.
 We’ll use 10 individual bam files and look at all possible triplet combinations of the D-statistic.
 The data has already been downloaded in the /ricco/data/fernando/TutorialFiles/Data/bams folder, and the bam files have been indexed using samtools:

 Let's make a shortcut for the folder where the files are located: